Disclaimer: Harry Potter belongs to JKR.

 "I would be sent a vision from Voldemort and a few of us, including you, would run to the Department of Mysteries, where we would learn it was all just a trap.
 Sirius would die, I would be possessed, and- " He gave a half-bitter chuckle, "-I cast my first unforgivable curse."

 "Sometimes this year, it's seemed as though sometimes you've forgotten about him.
-Li-like he's been dead, not just gone."
+Like he's been really dead, not just gone."

 It was said so quietly, Harry could barely hear her.
 He only nodded.